jakobgif/inav_tc375/src/files.md

 ┃ ┃ ┣ uvarint.c (no port)
 ┃ ┃ ┣ uvarint.h
 ┃ ┃ ┗ vector.h
-┃ ┣ config/ (handles config storage. for litekit use EEPROM?)
-┃ ┃ ┣ config_eeprom.c (compile issues)
+┃ ┣ config/ (handles config storage. for aurix we use CONFIG_IN_FLASH and store in DFLASH0, DONE) ┃ ┃ ┣ config_eeprom.c (compile issues)
 ┃ ┃ ┣ config_eeprom.h
 ┃ ┃ ┣ config_master.h